-All students at ECP take brief, online skills assessments provided by Cambridge Assessment.
+All students at ECP take brief, online skills assessments provided by the Cambridge Assessment.
 Our Tutors use this information, alongside entrance exam results, previous academic performance, guidance from subject teachers and their own professional judgement, to form a broad minimum expectation of their tutees' academic progress.
 We track attainment against this baseline, intervening where students appear to be performing below expectations.
+Support can be facilitated by individual Departments or Faculties, or coordinated to meet a crosscurricular need by the relevant Tutor or Senior Tutor.
+We also have a team of teachers trained as coaches, with whom students can speak to explore what may be holding them back and how they can unlock their potential.
+There are also mechanisms for additional English support, alongside our Learning Support department.

 This is a holistic system, considering both academic and pastoral factors, and placing the students' individual needs at the heart of the process as we seek to help each student fulfil their academic potential.